-By the time of Cnut’s Laws we see the beginning of the conflation of witchcraft, not only with “harmful magic” and it’s own more traditional associations with secret killing, perjury, adultery, and incest, but also with such “heathen practices” as the “worship of heathen gods and the sun and the moon, fire or flood, wells or stones or any kind of forest tree”.
+By the time of Cnut’s Laws we see the beginning of the conflation of witchcraft, not only with “harmful magic” and its own more traditional associations with secret killing, perjury, adultery, and incest, but also with such religious practices as the “worship of heathen gods and the sun and the moon, fire or flood, wells or stones or any kind of forest tree”.

 Conflation of various distinct disciplines, such as that of the spakona and seidhkona, are themselves clear in the North Germanic lore, and likely went the way of England in growing to include all sorts of heathen observances.

 By the time of the witch hunts of the 15th and 16th centuries, it had expanded to include non-orthodox Christian belief; where heathen, heretic, and witch could be used more-or-less interchangeably.
 We see a similar evolution to the word racist in modern timers.
 And it is here that we modern folk first picked up the now muddled mess that the old magical and religious lore of our ancestors had become.